amirmasoudabdol/Bilbo/docs/studies/selection-variation.md

 	}
 	```

 We can simply leave other selection and decision policies empty, as we do not plan to incorporate any further decision, hacking strategies or replications.

+!!! journal "Journal: _Publication Bias_"
+    ```json linenums="1" hl_lines="5-10"
+    {
+      ...
+      "journal_parameters": {
+        "max_pubs": k,
+        "selection_strategy": {
+            "name": "SignificantSelection",
+            "pub_bias": Pb,
+            "alpha": ɑ,
+            "side": 0,
+        }
+    }
+    ```

+As for Journal's configuration, we can incorporate the Significant Selection method to account for different level of publications bias that we are planning to study.

 ## Results